How a Mobile App Can Make Money

 Development of an app itself can lead to more sales and a stronger brand presence, and lead to a reduction in your spending on your current marketing efforts, thus saving you some hard-earned cash!

 Imagine you own a bar or restaurant.
 You produce a free app for your bar, and encourage customers to download and install it, offering everyone who downloads it a free drink, as the more people who download your app the more money you will ultimately save (you’ll see why shortly!).

 Let’s say 350 people download the app.
 You now have the ability to send messages direct to the phones of 350 of your customers.
 You have built yourself a list of 350 of your customers – who you can now interact with directly.

-For Apple devices, you can send notifications (which appear like text messages, see the picture below) direct to their device!
+For Apple devices, you can send push notifications direct to their devices

 For example, you could send them a message: “Special offer for Valentine’s Day” or “Happy Hour this Friday”.
 The potency of using the notification service is that you are pushing your marketing message direct to your customer.
 Contrast this with the traditional “pull” method.
 Printing flyers, advertising in newspapers – very expensive.
 And how many of your target audience will even see these messages?

 With traditional print advertising, are you able to judge your conversion rate?

 If something pops up on your phone’s screen, you can’t throw your phone away.You’re getting up close and personal with your messages to your customers, which is very powerful indeed.